-The following steps are offered to begin to think about middle school schedules.
-A schedule is needed for teachers and students to achieve standards and instructional objectives.
+The following steps are offered to begin thinking about middle school schedules.
+Schedules are needed for teachers and students to achieve standards and instructional objectives while addressing the unique needs of early adolescent students.

 STEP 1: Connect with the mission/vision statement of the school or district